AdamDavisDeveloper/AdamDavisDeveloper/README.md

 ## Hey, I'm Adam 👋 Developer | Creator | Designer

-I'm a software engineer and <a href="https://en.wikipedia.org/wiki/Maker_culture">maker</a> currently living in Atlanta, GA, working as a software engineer and designer.
-Just started a new job that I like a lot. ✨
+I'm a software engineer and <a href="https://en.wikipedia.org/wiki/Maker_culture">maker</a> currently living in the bay area and working as a software engineer / designer.
 <br>

 #### 🗣 Smart Words: